akhileshraj91/tobeseeded/README.md

 - copy webgme-setup.json `docker-compose cp webgme:/usr/app/webgme-setup.json webgme-setup.json`
 - copy webgme-config `docker-compose cp webgme:/usr/app/config/config.webgme.js config/config.webgme.js`

-### Creating PetriNet Models
+### PetriNet Models

 Once you have set-up the docker environment you can execute it by using `docker-compose up -d`.
 Once you see that the docker is running open your browser and browse to your local host at http://localhost:8888.
 Within the localhost:
 - Create a new project using the seed tobeseeded.
-- You can see an example folder where you can see a few examples of petri nets.
-- You can try executing these examples using the Acore visualizers chosen from the visualizer and play around.
+- Browse to the Exaples folder and select any of the examples and check the visualizer "Acore" and Plugin "AcorePlugin".
+- The Acore visualizer can be accessed from the visualizer panel located to the left of the screen.
-- You can also run the python plugin using the play button on the top left corner to see what class this petri net belongs to.
+- AcorePlugin can be activated using the play button located towards the top left corner of the screen.
+- You can play around with these examples and learn how Petri Net works.

+#### New Model
-- Now you can create one for yourselves by opening the componsition and dragging a new example to the folder.
+- Now you can create one for yourselves by opening the composition and dragging an Petr_example Instance within the Examples folder.
+- Choose a suitable name to your example and enter the meta and design a Petri Net.
-- Open the Example folder and drag components from the panel located at the bottom left side of the screen.
+- Drag components from the component panel located at the bottom left side of the screen.
-- Connect Each of the components using the connectors and you are good to execute your petri nets.
+- Connect Each of the components using the connectors (arcs) and you are good to go.
+Vizualize and play around using your models.